oribarilan/devcontainers.nvim/README.md

 - [devcontainer CLI](https://github.com/devcontainers/cli) - Install with `npm i -g @devcontainers/cli`
 - A `.devcontainer/devcontainer.json` file in your project

+### macOS Docker Desktop Users

+If you use symlinked dotfiles or your Neovim config is outside of `/Users`, you need to ensure Docker can access the resolved paths:

+1. Open Docker Desktop → Settings → Resources → File Sharing
+2. Add the actual path where your Neovim config is located (not just the symlink)
+3. For example: if `~/.config/nvim` symlinks to `~/.config/dotfiles/nvim`, add `~/.config/dotfiles` to file sharing

+Without this, you'll see "bind source path does not exist" errors when mounting your config.

 ## Installation

 Using [lazy.nvim](https://github.com/folke/lazy.nvim):